-He also guests blog in renowned U.S. fund focused investing websites such as Value Walk and Singapore investing sites such as The New Savvy, Investment Moats, Forever Financial Freedom and Dollars and Sense.
+In my free time, I guest blog in renowned U.S. fund focused investing websites such as Value Walk and Singapore investing sites such as The New Savvy, Investment Moats, Forever Financial Freedom, and Dollars and Sense.

-In 2017, he was invited to share his insights on the art of value investing for students from Strategos in NUS Tembusu College and on entrepreneurship and investment for a graduating Diploma in Business cohort at Singapore Polytechnic.
+In 2017, I was invited to speak on the art of value investing for students from Strategos in NUS Tembusu College and on entrepreneurship and investment for a graduating Diploma in the Business cohort at Singapore Polytechnic.

-In 2018, he was invited to be a mentor in the Youth Innovation Challenge organised by Singapore Management University (SMU) Institute of Innovation & Entrepreneurship and to Singapore Polytechnic to talk to a group of graduating Banking students on How Traditional Investments Vehicle/System Will Be Further Disrupted by Fintech.
+In 2018, I was invited to be a mentor in the Youth Innovation Challenge organized by Singapore Management University (SMU) Institute of Innovation & Entrepreneurship and to Singapore Polytechnic to speak to a group of graduating Banking students on How Traditional Investments Vehicle/System Will Be Further Disrupted by Fintech.

-He was also featured in the NUS Investment Society Year Book in 2018 sharing about his experience applying value investing to generate above market returns.
-He was featured along with David Gerald, Founder, President & CEO of Securities Investors Association (SIAS, Singapore).
+I was also featured in the NUS Investment Society Year Book in 2018 sharing about my experience applying value investing to generate above market returns.
+I was featured along with David Gerald, Founder, President & CEO of Securities Investors Association (SIAS, Singapore).